-Incoming students must provide YSPH with their final official transcript(s) by June 30.
-These official transcripts must indicate the degree and date received for all degrees conferred.
+If your degree was conferred since you submitted your application to SOPHAS and therefore was not verified by SOPHAS, you must provide YSPH with your final official transcript(s) by August 15.
+These official transcripts must indicate the degree and date received.

 If you earned your degree from an international institution, we do require a WES course-by-course evaluation and translation in lieu of the official transcript.
 If the WES evaluation you provided through the SOPHAS application already confirmed your degree conferral, you do not have to submit a new WES.
 However, if you completed/will complete your degree after submitting your WES evaluation to SOPHAS, you must provide a new WES evaluation indicating your degree conferral.

 Official final transcripts from U.S. institutions and WES evaluations should be sent to YSPH admission at the following address: